NinjaBearStudioTech/Documentation/Writerside/topics/showcase/guides_and_showcase.md

 it, utilizing the camera as an **aiming mechanism**.

 **P02.G08: Area of effect and targeting**
 : Let's look into the secondary ability to the ranged weapon.
-It will allow us to explore the integration with the G.A.S.
-**Targeting System**, used in conjunction with the **Cast Ability**.
+It will allow us to explore the integration with the **Gameplay Ability System Targeting**, in conjunction with the **Cast Ability**.

 ## Part 3